Zoom at U-M Meetings vs. Webinars

-Though Zoom Meetings and Zoom Webinars provide comparable features, there are some differences to be aware of when deciding which tool best suits your needs.
-Below, you will find a key feature comparison and a use case comparison chart.
+Though Zoom meetings and webinars offer comparable features, there are differences to consider when deciding which tool best suits your needs.
+Below, you will find key features and use-case comparison charts.

 Audio sharing: